civican/legisinfo/44-1/bills/C-19/bill_text.md

 The definition **federal board, commission or other tribunal** in subsection 2(1) of the `Federal Courts Act` is replaced by the following:

-**federal board, commission or other tribunal** means any body, person or persons having, exercising or purporting to exercise jurisdiction or powers conferred by or under an Act of Parliament or by or under an order made **under** a prerogative of the Crown, other than the Tax Court of Canada or any of its judges **or prothonotaries**, any such body constituted or established by or under a law of a province or any such person or persons appointed under or in accordance with a law of a province or under section 96 of the `Constitution Act, 1867`; (**office fédéral**)
+**federal board, commission or other tribunal** means any body, person or persons having, exercising or purporting to exercise jurisdiction or powers conferred by or under an Act of Parliament or by or under an order made under a prerogative of the Crown, other than the Tax Court of Canada or any of its judges or prothonotaries, any such body constituted or established by or under a law of a province or any such person or persons appointed under or in accordance with a law of a province or under section 96 of the `Constitution Act, 1867`; (**office fédéral**)

 ### Section 365